guilhermeolivsilva/spa-assignment-2/README.md

 ### Setup environment variables

-This project requires two environment variables to be set before running our `run.sh` script.
+This project requires three environment variables to be set before running our `run.sh` script.
 You must set

 * `LLVM_INCLUDE`: path to the `include/` directory of your LLVM distribution.
 * `LLVM_BIN`: path to the compiled binaries of your LLVM distribution (i.e., that path that contains `clang++` and `opt`).